department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness-from-service-in-afghanistan.md

 You can get help from a trained professional trusted to help with VA-related claims.
 [Find an accredited representative](/disability-benefits/apply/help/).

-### Are there any others health concerns I should know about that may be related to my service in Afghanistan?
+### Are there any other health concerns I should know about that may be related to my service in Afghanistan?

 Yes.
 [Find out what health risks may be connected to your service in Afghanistan](/health-care/health-conditions/conditions-related-to-service-era/operation-enduring-freedom/).